9 Feb 2026

 SGS bonds are debt securities issued by the Singapore Government.
 The bonds are longer-term bonds which mature in 2, 5, 10, 15, 20, 30, or 50 years.

 An important thing to note is that while these bonds are of a longer duration, you might stand to lose your capital if you do not hold the bonds till maturity.
-This is because the bonds are subjected to price fluctuations due to interest rate changes and market movements.
+This is because the bonds are subject to price fluctuations due to interest rate changes and market movements.

 Fixed deposits